JuliaLang/julia/doc/manual/parallel-computing.rst

 to by the reference is notified.
 And every time a :class:`RemoteChannel` or a (unfetched) :class:`Future` is garbage collected locally, the node owning the value is again notified.

-The notifications are done via sending of "tracking" messages - an "add reference" message when a reference is serialized to a different process and a "delete reference" message when a reference is locally garbage collected.
+The notifications are done via sending of "tracking" messages---an "add reference" message when a reference is serialized to a different process and a "delete reference" message when a reference is locally garbage collected.